Woman to Woman Magazine: Summer 2015

 Dr. Gabriel, founder and medical director for the Better Bladder Center in Winter Haven and Lakeland, uses electrostimulation therapy to resolve a variety of bladder and pelvic concerns in women, including:

 • Vaginal Looseness

-For more information or to schedule an appointment with Dr. Gabriel, please click here.
+For more information about Dr. Gabriel, please click here.